What Do I Need to Tell the Doctor?

 To provide the best care, your doctor must understand you as a person and know what your life is like.
 The doctor may ask about where you live, what you eat, how you sleep, what you do each day, what activities you enjoy, what your sex life is like, and if you smoke or drink.
 Be open and honest with your doctor.
 It will help him or her to understand your medical conditions fully and recommend the best treatment choices for you.

+Your health has a big impact on other parts of your life.
 Your doctor may ask you how your life is going.
 This isn't being impolite or nosy.
 Information about what's happening in your life may be useful medically.
 Let the doctor know about any major changes or stresses in your life, such as a divorce or the death of a loved one.
 You don't have to go into detail; you may want to say something like: "It might be helpful for you to know that my sister passed away since my last visit with you," or "I recently had to sell my home and move in with my daughter."

 National Library of Medicine